-IC 6-2.3-2-1 imposes a utility receipts tax on the gross receipts from the retail sale of utility services.
-The utility services subject
+IC 6-2.3-2-1 imposed a utility receipts tax on the gross receipts from the retail sale of utility services.
+For gross receipts received after June 30, 2022, the utility receipts tax no longer applies.
+The utility services subject to tax include electrical energy, natural gas, water, steam, sewage, and telecommunications.